National Water Reform

 National Water Reform 2020: draft report briefing

-The Productivity Commission is holding a webinar to discuss its recently released draft report: National Water Reform 2020.
+The Productivity Commission held a webinar to discuss its draft report for the National Water Reform 2020 inquiry.

-Commissioners Jane Doolan and Drew Collins will discuss the Commission's advice and recommendations for reform.
+Commissioners Jane Doolan and Drew Collins discuss the Commission's advice and recommendations for reform.

 - Preliminaries: Cover, Copyright, Opportunity for further comment, Contents, and Abbreviations